The Ambition of Nellie Tayloe Ross

 In earlier political movements—against alcohol and for women’s right to vote, for example—American women had learned to work together cooperatively.
 Now, they were caught off guard by the more ruthless politics among men.

 In the summer of 1925, Nellie fired two men from state government who’d been appointed by her husband.
-She charged that Frank Smith, game commissioner, with drunkenness, and doing a poor job of handling the fishing-license program.
+She charged Frank Smith, game commissioner, with drunkenness and doing a poor job of handling the fishing-license program.
 M.S.
 Wachtel, the state’s law enforcement commissioner, had failed to enforce Prohibition, had taken protection money from bootleggers and had been drunk on the job, she charged.

 Afterward, she wrote her brother George that instead of being “high strung and nervous,” as she had often been in the past, she now found she could act coolly throughout the conflict.
 “Something entirely new seems to have been given me,” she added.